 The District provides library services to County residents from branches in Crescent City and Smith River and operates the Del Norte Reads program.
 These locations adequately serve County residents and fulfill the District's mission to assure public ownership of print collections, digital resources, and gathering space for the citizens of the library district.
-In addition, the District will begin to offer a new service in August 2012 and will be checking out laptop computers to library patrons.
 Therefore, the District meets current and projected future demand for services.